eegli/tinyparse/docs/reference/handlers.md

 Because of the way the builder pattern works with TypeScript, you should always declare any options and globals _before_ you set any subcommand handlers.
 Handlers "see" what has previously been chained to the parser but now what will come.
 Hence, TypeScript will complain, although the parsing result will be correct.

+## How Parsing Works

-The order of operations when parsing is as follows:
+The **order of operations when parsing** is as follows:

+1. The _first_ positional argument is matched against a token that identifies a **subparser**.
+If a subparser is found, the remaining positional arguments are passed to the subparser.
+This could go on recursively if the subparser has its own subparsers.
+If no subparser is found, the token is matched against a possible **metacommand** (like `help` or `version`).
+If no metacommand is registered, we check for a **subcommand**.
+If no subcommand is found, the default handler is chosen to be invoked later.

-1. **Options/flags are collected** and validated
+2. **Options/flags are collected** and validated
-2. **Globals are set** using the global setter function and the options as arguments
+3. **Globals are set** using the global setter function and the options as arguments
-3. **A bound handler is created** with the globals, the options, and the positional arguments
+4. **A bound handler is created** with the globals, the options, and the positional arguments
-4. An object with a `.call()` method is returned
+5. An object with a `.call()` method is returned, which, when called, will invoke the default or subcommand handler

 Setting a default handler is optional.
 If a parser is created without a default handler, it simply does nothing when no subcommand matches.
 Hence, the minimal (noop) parser looks like this: